Table of contents

 Benefits of using CTAs

-Call to action can be used to attract new audiences who may become our customers in the future.
-We can encourage users to visit our website, observe us on social media or subscribe to our newsletter.
+A call to action can attract new audiences who may become our customers in the future.
+We can encourage users to visit our website, follow us on social media, or subscribe to our newsletter. - Increase conversion results

 Using the right CTA can translate into a lower cost for ads that rely on an auction system (such as Meta Ads or Google Ads).
-In the end, the more catchy the call to action, the more clicks on our ad, the higher the CTR and the possibly lower the cost.
+Ultimately, the more catchy the call to action, the more clicks on our ad, the higher the CTR, and possibly, the lower the cost.

 Where can we use CTAs?

-CTA we can really use in a variety of places.
+We can really use CTA in a variety of places.
 Most often, it is placed in such locations as:

 We can use the call to action in our paid online ads.
 It can be placed on the graphic – in the case of banner ads, but also in the headline or in the ad text.
 In the CTA, we usually put phrases that are directly related to our ad — if it is a lead ad we will use the slogan „Fill out the form and receive a personalized offer”, and in the case of a sales ad „Buy now at a promotional price”.

-It is equally popular to use Call to Action in social media We can place them both in the content of our posts, on the photos or videos we share, and in the bio of our profile.
-CTAs such as: “Learn more about the new collection” or “Check out our offer and take advantage of the promotion”.
+It is equally popular to use Call to Action in social media.
+We can place them in the content of our posts, on the photos or videos we share, and in the bio of our profile.
+CTAs include: „Learn more about the new collection” or „Check out our offer and take advantage of the promotion”. - Website

 Our website is also an ideal place to put CTAs on it.
-We can add them on the home page, or on individual sub-pages in the form of a button or a pop-up window.
+We can add them on the home page or individual sub-pages as a button or a pop-up window.
 However, remember not to overdo the number of different CTAs.
-It is best to place a few of them, in strategic places that are most frequently visited by your audience.
-It is worth bearing in mind that in this case you do not want to attract the attention of users, but to keep them on the site and encourage further engagement.
+It is best to place a few of them in strategic places that your audience most frequently visits.
+In this case, you do not want to attract users’ attention but to keep them on the site and encourage further engagement. - Mailing campaigns

 CTA can also be used in your newsletter.
-By including it in the body of your email, you are able to dramatically increase the engagement of your audience.
+By including it in the body of your email, you can increase your audience’s engagement dramatically.
 For example, you can encourage users to check out the latest offer on your website or read a new blog article.

 How to write an effective CTA?